 Active transportation is human-powered transportation that engages people in healthy physical activity while they travel from place to place.
 It includes people walking, bicycling, and rolling (eg. using strollers, wheelchairs/mobility devices, skateboarding, rollerblading, and more).

-ODOT will collaborate with key stakeholders and the public to understand current conditions, future needs, and get concurrence on the priorities in the region for advancing safe, convenient, and accessible walking and biking.
+ODOT collaborated with key stakeholders and the public to understand current conditions, future needs, and get concurrence on the priorities in the region for advancing safe, convenient, and accessible walking and biking.
 It is important that we incorporate local needs and plans that impact the state-owned roadways.
-The plan will consider any relevant transportation plans in the District.
-The District will also form a steering committee of district- and county-level stakeholders to provide input and inform us of local needs.
-The general public will also be invited to participate in multiple stages of the plan through the project website.
+The plan considered relevant transportation plans in the District.
+The District also formed a steering committee of district- and county-level stakeholders to provide input and inform us of local needs.
+The general public was invited to participate through the project website.

 complete